dynamicshreyashh/CareerConnect/README.md

 Job Portal for Students and Recruiters

-Overview
+📌 Overview

-CareerConnect is a full-stack MERN application designed to simplify the job application process for students and recruiters.
-It provides real-time application tracking, notifications, and structured workflows to improve hiring efficiency.
+CareerConnect is a full-stack MERN application that simplifies the job application process for students and recruiters.
+It offers real-time application tracking, notifications, and structured workflows to improve hiring efficiency.

-Features
+✨ Features
-For Students
+👨‍🎓 For Students

 Browse and apply to job listings